edinburgh-napier/set09121/lectures/lecture9.md

  - Hide the details of how to load a specific resource.
   - e.g. we just load - we don't need to know the individual calls to load a texture.
  - Manage allocation and deallocation of resources.
- - Provide a single point to manage all of this.
-    - Manager pattern, maybe singleton.
-- So we just apply our design pattern thinking to the problem.

 ---